-On May 23, 2018, during a plenary session, CUG will recognize the conference’s best paper.
+On May 8, 2019, during a plenary session, CUG will recognize the conference’s best paper.
 We will announce nominations from the three finalists and then award the conference’s best paper.
-Only papers submitted by the Papers due date of Apr 15, 2018 are qualified for further rounds of reviews to be selected as the best paper.
+Only papers submitted by the Papers due date of April 12, 2019 will qualify for further rounds of reviews to be selected for the best paper award.
 The best paper talk will be presented during the plenary session.

-CUG will publish a special issue of the “Concurrency and Computation Practice and Experience” (CCPE) Journal comprised of selected CUG2018 papers.
-Papers submitted by the Apr 15, 2018 due date will be reviewed to be invited to the journal publication.
+CUG will publish a special issue of the “Concurrency and Computation Practice and Experience” (CCPE) Journal comprised of selected CUG 2019 papers.
+Papers submitted by the Apr 12, 2019 due date will be reviewed to be invited to the journal publication.
 We expect to accept the best 8 to 10 papers to the CUG special issue of the journal.
-Authors will be notified of their acceptance prior to the conference and camera ready submissions will be due on June 18, 2018.
-Please refer to Instructions to CUG2018 CCPE Special Online Issue and CCPE Authors Guidelines, including Copyright information for more details.
-Authors have an option to indicate whether they are insterested for their papers to be considered for the special CCPE issue.
-Please refer to CCPE Special Issue of CUG 2017 for the published CUG2017 papers.
+Authors will be notified of their acceptance prior to the conference and camera ready submissions will be due on June 3, 2019.

-Please note: You are required to submit both a paper and slides for your presentation so that they can be published in the CUG Proceedings.
+Please note: You are required to submit both a paper and slides (or just slides for the presentation-only submission track) for your presentation so that they can be published in the CUG Proceedings.
 Papers presented at CUG conferences and workshops must be original works written for that presentation and may not be works prepared for other conferences or publications.
 To further assist you with preparation of your paper and slides, please read and follow the Information for Authors.
 You may also review presentations from Previous CUG conferences and seek advice from the Special Interest Group Chairs or Program Committee Members.

 CUG Conference Abstract Submission System